Multiverse/Multiverse-Inventories/README.md

 * If you'd like to make a financial contribution to the project, do consider joining our [Patreon](https://www.patreon.com/dumptruckman) or make a one-time donation [here](https://paypal.me/dumptruckman)!

 Additionally, we would like to give a big thanks to everyone that has supported Multiverse over the years, as well as those in the years to come.
 Thank you!

+## License

+Multiverse-Core is licensed under BSD-3-Clause License.
+Please see [LICENSE.md](LICENSE.md) for more info.